-In addition, our business is also subject to a number of risks and uncertainties including: the strength and competitive pricing environment of the single-family housing market; changes in the availability and pricing of real estate in the markets in which we operate; our level of indebtedness; demand for and acceptance of our homes; the success of planned marketing and promotional campaigns; the success of our program to integrate existing operations with our planned new operations or those of past or future acquisitions; our ability to raise additional capital; our success in locating and negotiating favorably with other possible acquisition candidates; recent legislative or other initiatives that seek to restrain growth in new housing construction or similar measures; the economic impact of foreign hostilities or military action; general economic slowdowns; and other factors identified in documents filed by us with the Securities and Exchange Commission, including those set forth in Meritage's Form 10-K Report for the year ended December 31, 2001 under the captions "Market for the Registrant's Common Stock and Related Stockholder Matters-Factors that May Affect Future Stock Performance" and "Management's Discussion and Analysis of Financial Condition and Results of Operations of the Company-Factors that May Affect Our Future Results and Financial Condition" and in Exhibit 99.4 of Meritage's Form 10-Q for the quarter ended June 30, 2002.
+In addition, our business is also subject to a number of risks and uncertainties including: the strength and competitive pricing environment of the single-family housing market; changes in the availability and pricing of residential mortgages; changes in the availability and pricing of real estate in the markets in which we operate; our level of indebtedness; demand for and acceptance of our homes; the success of planned marketing and promotional campaigns; the success of our program to integrate existing operations with our planned new operations or those of past or future acquisitions; our ability to raise additional capital; our success in locating and negotiating favorably with other possible acquisition candidates; recent legislative or other initiatives that seek to restrain growth in new housing construction or similar measures; the economic impact of foreign hostilities or military action; general economic slowdowns; and other factors identified in documents filed by us with the Securities and Exchange Commission, including those set forth in Meritage's Form 10-K Report for the year ended December 31, 2002 under the captions "Market for the Registrant's Common Stock and Related Stockholder Matters-Factors that May Affect Future Stock Performance" and "Management's Discussion and Analysis of Financial Condition and Results of Operations- Factors that May Affect Our Future Results and Financial Condition" and in Exhibit 99.4 of Meritage's Form 10-Q for the quarter ended March 31, 2003.
 As a result of these and other factors, Meritage's stock and note prices may fluctuate dramatically.